storyfeet/dugi_bialan/works/little_red.md

 # He put on her clothes, and got into her bed in order to look like her.

-zan Elenoizi wei giama la, usa lon buna.
+zan Elenuna wei giama la, usa lon buna.

 # When Elenoize arrived, he was ready.